WinterSnowfall/dxvk/README.md

 Release builds can be found [here](https://github.com/doitsujin/dxvk/releases).

 ## How to use
-In order to install a DXVK package obtained from the [release](https://github.com/doitsujin/dxvk/releases) page into a given wine prefix, copy or symlink the DLLs into the following directories as follows, then open `winecfg` and manually add `native` DLL overrides for `d3d8`, `d3d9`, `d3d10core`, `d3d11` and `dxgi` under the Libraries tab.
+In order to install a DXVK package obtained from the [release](https://github.com/doitsujin/dxvk/releases) page into a given wine prefix, copy or symlink the DLLs into the following directories as follows, then open `winecfg` and manually add `native` DLL overrides for `ddraw`, `d3d8`, `d3d9`, `d3d10core`, `d3d11` and `dxgi` under the Libraries tab.

 In a default Wine prefix that would be as follows:
 ```